andreaskielkopf/BackSnap/gallery/device_en.md

 ### 4. Create directories for backing up the volumes
 In order to maintain a certain order on our backup, it is strongly recommended to create a separate area for each PC and each subvolume that is backed up.

-I use a name for each host and a mount point name for each subvolume, and connect the two with a period.
-Everyone can do that as they want.
+I use a name for each host and a mount point name for each subvolume, and connect them with a period.
+You can do this as you want.
 But later these paths must be specified when calling `BackSnap`.
 It is therefore worthwhile to keep a certain order here.

 The directories for the various PCs are created with the following commands.
 (You can also do this with `mc`).
-My PCs are *manjaro23, server, jitsim1, notebook, laptop* and *guest*
+My PCs are *manjaro23, server, jitsim1, notebook, laptop* and *gast*
 ```
 sudo su -
 cd /mnt/@BackSnap